 This recipe comes to us from the kitchen of local food writer and cooking teacher Marisa McClellan.
 More of her recipes can be found at Food in Jars.

-Bake the gratin at 425 degrees until the topping is brown and bubbly.
+Bake at 350 degrees until the top is browned and the casserole bubbles.